Students must have a high school diploma or GED to enter into the College level programs (Associate and/or Bachelor).

 Course Load Requirement: Workload expectations in this policy are an estimate of the amount of work needed for an average student to earn an average grade.
 Course grades are based on the quality of the work submitted, not on hours of effort.
 Workload expectations per credit do not vary with the method of delivery of the course or the length of the academic term.
 The minimum full-time load for undergraduate students is 9-12 credits.
 The minimum full-time load for a six-week summer term is 4-6 credits.

 Some courses require students to meet frequent deadlines (such as weekly due dates), while others offer flexibility as to when assignments can be submitted.
 In most courses, students must submit minimum required assignments as specified by the instructor to avoid being administratively withdrawn from the course.
-Students should be sure to read all course information carefully when the course begins to understand the deadlines that apply in each course they are taking through MCBC.
+Students should be sure to read all course information carefully when the course begins to understand the deadlines that apply in each course, that they are taking through MCBC.

 A = 4.0 (Excellent)